dandbberg/dberg-infraproject/README.md

 **Current Setup:** RDS is **disabled by default** since Keycloak uses embedded H2.
 Enable RDS only if you need production-grade database persistence.

+---

 ## Security Notes

-- Keycloak is exposed only via NGINX (ClusterIP service)
+- Keycloak is **internal only** (ClusterIP service, not exposed externally)
 - NGINX terminates TLS and forwards to Keycloak over HTTP internally
-- Ingress exposes NGINX to external traffic
+- NodePort exposes NGINX to external traffic on port 30443
 - Keycloak credentials are stored in Kubernetes secrets
-- TLS certificates can be managed via cert-manager for production
+- Self-signed certificates are used for development; use cert-manager or AWS Certificate Manager for production
+- Ensure security groups allow inbound traffic on port 30443 from trusted sources

 ---